Edward M. Burgess: Biography

 Edward Meredith Burgess was born in Birmingham, Alabama in 1934.
 He attended Shades Valley High School in that city and was awarded the school's science award upon graduation in 1951.
 During the summers of his junior and senior high school years he obtained a job performing routine chores at the University of Alabama at Birmingham (UAB) Department of Biochemistry.
 It was during this period at UAB that Burgess began his career in chemical research.
 Under the guidance of the noted carbohydrate chemist, William Ward Pigman, he was given his own research project, the “Anhydrous Reaction of Nitrogen Dioxide with some Selected Sugars.”

-In 1952 Burgess was awarded an NROTC scholarship and entered Auburn University with a dual major in chemistry and physics.
+In 1952, Burgess was awarded an NROTC scholarship and entered Auburn University with a dual major in chemistry and physics.
 During his undergraduate years at Auburn he undertook research in the laboratories of Frank Stevens (Chemistry) on the Synthesis of Indole Derivatives useful as Plant Growth Regulators and Howard Carr (Physics) on the construction of a mass spectrometer.
 He obtained his B.Sc. degree (cum laude) in 1956.

-From 1956 to 1959 Burgess served as an officer aboard the US Navy destroyer, USS Stormes (DD-780), a ship assigned to both the U.S. Atlantic and Mediterranean fleets.
+From 1956 to 1959, Burgess served as an officer aboard the US Navy destroyer, USS Stormes (DD-780), a ship assigned to both the U.S. Atlantic and Mediterranean fleets.

 Research

 Graduate research

 As a graduate student in the Büchi group at the Massachusetts Institute of Technology, Burgess's research focused largely on synthetic organic chemistry and photochemistry.
 His doctoral dissertation was titled “Photochemical isomerization of eucarvone and cyclooctatrienone; Studies toward the synthesis of samandarin.”
 An interest in photochemistry and synthetic methodology would mark many of Burgess's contributions to chemistry.
-In addition to his publications with Professor Büchi connected with his dissertation, Burgess also published independently on the epoxidation of chloestadienone.
+In addition to his publications with Professor Büchi connected with his dissertation, Burgess also published independently on the epoxidation of cholestadienone.